damaratix/sans-holiday-hack-2021/sources/prechallenge4.md

 ## Types of Expressions

-There are four types of expressions
+There are four types of expressions:
 1. Boolean Logic
 2. Arithmetic Expressions
 3. Number Conversions
 4. Bitwise Operations

-The **potpourri** combines them all.
+The **potpourri** method combines them all.

 ### Boolean Logic
 These are plain boolean logic. <br>